sidneyrod/sidneyrod/README.md

 - 💙 Interests: Java, Spring, HTML, CSS, Typescript, React.

-- 🌱 I’m currently learning Java, Spring Boot, React and Typescript.
+- 🌱 I’m always deepening my knowledge in Java, Spring Boot, React and Typescript.

 - My hobbies: 🎵 🥁 🎸🎹  I'm a musician with a specialty in Drums (love DW Drums), also Bass (prefered Music Man Stingray), but I also like to play acoustic guitar (Takamine is my prefered sound) and a little bit Piano.
 I can sing a little.
 🎬 I love science fiction, suspense, romantic comedy, adventure and drama movies, series and travel with my wife.

-- I love and have the facility to learn new things!
+- I love and I have facility to learn new things!

 <div>
   <a href="https://github.com/sidneyrod">